MarcoKuehne/marcokuehne.github.io/README.md

 ### Basic Work Routine

-I make changes to the `README.md` via GitHub web interface.
+Make changes to the `README.md` via GitHub web interface.
 I need to `pull` these changes into RStudio.
 Check the right upper panel "Diff".
 Select `pull`.
+You can also find big blue down and green up arrows.

 Some more git commands for the terminal: